krishnafafat/Vue-JS-interview-questions/Readme.md

    **[⬆ Back to Top](#table-of-contents)**

-8. ### What are the event modifiers available in Vue.js?
+8. ### What are the event modifiers available in Vue?

    The list of available event modifiers is given below: